 To apply for both your Spanish residency the first time or to reapply and get the permanent status there is an appointment system.

-The appointment system has a two-month delay.
+The appointment system has a huge delay.
 As Brexit gets closer the delay may grow, so your appointment could be given for after Brexit… not a good choice since we’re aware that Brexit is totally unpredictable.

 Now is the right time to go ahead and to protect yourself.